piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

 ### Contributions are welcome:
-You can just raise the pull request to contribute to the course material; please remember to star the repository.
+You can raise the pull request to contribute to the course material; please remember to star the repository.

 ## 🔗 Join our community 👇